November 5 - December 12, 2022

 2021 The Forest and the Sea, Emma Gray HQ.
 Los Angeles, California, USA view

-2020 Shedding the Third Skin, Final Hot Desert.
-Minersville, Utah, USA view
+2020 Shedding the Third Skin, Final Hot Desert. view

-2019 How To Install a Citibank into an Old Brick Building, Apartment 13 Gallery.
+2019 Apartment 13 Gallery.
 Providence, Rhode Island, USA view

 Press